BESTenergytrade/simply/doc/source/matching_strategies.rst

 across 2 clusters.
 Actors 0 and 4 are in Cluster 0 and Actors 1, 2, and 3 are in Cluster 1.
 There
 is a +1 grid-fee in-between the Cluster 0 and 1.
 Matches made between clusters, therefore, incur an additional cost of +1.

-In addition to the five actors there is a Market Market maker which is not assigned to any cluster.
-The Market Maker has a specific price time series and acts as an infinite source and sink for electrical energy.
-Consequently, all actors meeting the price criteria can be matched.
-In contrast to an ordinary actor the Market Maker does not have a schedule and is not restricted by a battery capacity or a strategy.

 Network
 -------